-Make sure you have a clear understanding of why you are doing this.
+Make sure you have a clear understanding of what's your motivation for transforming your finances.
 It could be your health, your family, your future, etc. Whatever it is, write it down somewhere visible as a daily reminder to keep you motivated.

 To truly be successful you will need to find your motivating"why".
 What's the real reason you're doing this?
 Your health?
 Your family?
 Whatever it is, make sure you know why you're doing this.
 It will come in handy when things start to get really tough.

 You'll also need to hold yourself accountable.
 Try sharing your successes with others…let people know what you’re doing.
 Some may find it annoying, but others will be supportive and motivating.
 If you need some focused support, consider trying 1:1 financial coaching.
 The key is to create accountability.

 Protect yourself and your family

 Stuff happens.
 It doesn't matter what you do...things will come up.
 All you can control is how you react.
 How you protect yourself now can make all difference how you react in the future.
 This protection can come in many forms, like: